Authored by the expert who managed and guided the team behind the Ethiopia Property Pack

 What are the exact steps to buy property in Ethiopia right now?

-You do not have to be physically present for every step in Ethiopia, and many foreign buyers use a power of attorney to handle documentation, but you should plan to be in-country for critical identity verification and signing stages given the scrutiny foreign purchases receive.
+You do not need to be physically present at every step, since a notarized power of attorney can allow a local representative to handle much of the process on your behalf, but most foreign buyers choose to be present in person at least for the identity verification and final signing stages given the scrutiny involved in large foreign-currency transactions.

 Is it mandatory to get a lawyer or a notary to buy a property in Ethiopia right now?